queueit/KnownUser.V3.Lua/Examples/Apache/README.md

 ## Requirements
-- The minimum working version of Apache is v.2.3.
-This is the lowest version on which the Lua module can be enabled.
+-  **Apache v.2.3** or above.
+The minimum working version of Apache on which the Lua module can be enabled.
-- Lua module v.5.1. enabled in the Apache configuration. **Using a Lua module with a version number higher than this (ex. v.5.3) will not work.**
+- **Lua v.5.1**.
+Using a Lua module with a version number higher than this (ex. v.5.3) will not work.
+- Lua module enabled for Apache.

 ## Implementation
-A quick way to get started with the implementation of this connecotr is to use the ready-made example *[ApacheHandlerUsingConfigFromFile](ApacheHandlerUsingConfigFromFile.lua)* which uses the Apache httpd handler.
+The default implementation of this connector makes use of the ready-made example *[ApacheHandlerUsingConfigFromFile](ApacheHandlerUsingConfigFromFile.lua)* which uses the Apache httpd handler.
 It ships with the SDK and allows for an easy setup without having to implement a custom Lua handler.
 All the configuration can be done in the Apache httpd configuration (for example in `httpd.conf` or `apache2.conf`).

 ### 1. Download the Queue-it Lua connector to the {LIB_FOLDER}
-A good best-practice is to store it in the `/usr/local/lib/` folder.
-Go to that folder, download the latest release from this repository and extract it:
+A good practice is to store the Queue-it connector library in the `/usr/local/lib/` folder.
+Go to this folder, download the latest release from this repository and extract it:

 ```bash
 cd /usr/local/lib